Easy French Press Coffee

 Coffee: The Quintessential, Modern Pick-Me-Up

-Perhaps one of the most prevalent beverages in modern America—and in fact across the world—is coffee.
-Coffee can come hot or cold, can be brewed strong or weak, caffeinated or decaffeinated.
-Just as there are various types of coffee drinks, there's also various ways to produce it.
+Perhaps one of the most prevalent beverages in modern America—and, in fact, across the world—is coffee.
+Coffee can come hot or cold, can be brewed strong or weak, is caffeinated or decaffeinated, etc. Just as there are various types of coffee drinks, there are also various ways to produce it.
 Covered in this article is the French-press method.

 The French-press method is not as fast as the drip method, which is the most popular.
 One benefit, however, is that the oils from the coffee bean remain in the drink.
 This means many of the beneficial compounds are passed onto the consumer of the beverage, unlike when paper filters are used in a drip coffee maker.

 The following is a tutorial on French-press coffee making with tips and tidbits along the way.

 What You Need

 - Whole bean coffee

 - Boil your water.
 Doing this first will allow it to cool slightly and avoid scolding the beans.
 Scolding the beans will impart a bitter flavor

 - Grind the beans.
 The best type of grinder is a burr grinder.
 Set the grinder on coarse and grind about two to three tablespoons of beans.

 - Add the hot water to the ground coffee.
 Give it a stir and allow it to sit for about 4 minutes.